-Abstract: - This work presents a numerical tool implemented to simulate inviscid and viscous flows employing the reactive gas formulation of thermal and chemical non-equilibrium.
+Abstract: - This work presents a numerical tool implemented to simulate inviscid and viscous flows employing the reactive gas formulation of thermochemical non-equilibrium.
 The Euler and Navier-Stokes equations, employing a finite volume formulation, on the context of structured and unstructured spatial discretizations, are solved.
 These variants allow an effective comparison between the two types of spatial discretization aiming verify their potentialities: solution quality, convergence speed, computational cost, etc. The aerospace problem involving the hypersonic flow around a blunt body, in two-dimensions, is simulated.
-The reactive simulations will involve an air chemical model of five species: N, O, N_2 , O_2 and NO. Seventeen chemical reactions, involving dissociation and recombination, will be simulated by the proposed model.
+The reactive simulations will involve an air chemical model of seven species: N, O, N2, O2, NO, NO+ and e-.
+Eighteen chemical reactions, involving dissociation, recombination and ionization, will be simulated by the proposed model.
+This model was suggested by Blottner.
 The Arrhenius formula will be employed to determine the reaction rates and the law of mass action will be used to determine the source terms of each gas species equation.

-Key-Words: - Thermochemical non-equilibrium, Reentry flow, Five species chemical model, Arrhenius formula, Structured and unstructured solutions, Euler and Navier-Stokes equations, Two-Dimensions.
+Key-Words: - Thermochemical non-equilibrium, Reentry flow, Seven species chemical model, Arrhenius formula, Structured and unstructured solutions, Euler and Navier-Stokes equations, Two-Dimensions.